yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/with-clause/traversing-general-graphs/_index.md

 ---
-title: Using a WITH clause recursive substatement to traverse a general graph
+title: Using a recursive CTE to traverse a general graph
-headerTitle: Using a WITH clause recursive substatement to traverse graphs of all kinds
+headerTitle: Using a recursive CTE to traverse graphs of all kinds
 linkTitle: traversing general graphs
-description: This section shows how to use a WITH clause recursive substatement to traverse graphs of all kinds.
+description: This section shows how to use a recursive CTE to traverse graphs of all kinds.
 image: /images/section_icons/api/ysql.png
 menu:
   latest: